The Fast Lane1 of 12

 Zoom was the primary villain of Flash season 2.
 He spent most of the season masquerading as Jay Garrick, the Flash of Earth-2.

 Jay Garrick appeared as a main character in Flash season 2.
 Though Teddy Sears portrayed him for most of the season, it turns out Sears was secretly Zoom.
-The real Jay Garrick was played by John Wesley Shipp, who played Barry Allen in the 90s Flash show, and who also plays Barry's dad, Henry Allen in the current series.
+The real Jay Garrick was played by John Wesley Shipp, who played Barry Allen in the 90s Flash show, and who has also played several other roles on the show.

-Thawne has continued to menace Barry Allen into the "New 52," assembling a team of Speed Force-touched criminals to take him down.
+Thawne has continued to menace Barry Allen into the "New 52" and "Rebirth."

 He was also the "big bad" of Flash season 1.